Board Members

 He is academically accomplished, holding a Graduate Diploma in Public Relations and Communications Management from McGill University, a Master’s in International Law and International Politics from Université de Sherbrooke, and an Honours bachelor’s degree in political science and international studies from York University.

-As part of I.M.P.A.C.T., Benjamin is eager to raise awareness and educate the Canadian and Quebec film, television, and media industries about the benefits of working with racialized producers and creators, promoting diversity and responsible practices across all sectors in which he works.
+As part of IMPACT, Benjamin is eager to raise awareness and educate the Canadian and Quebec film, television, and media industries about the benefits of working with racialized producers and creators, promoting diversity and responsible practices across all sectors in which he works.